Daily bread

 In the wilderness the LORD feeds His people, but He attaches a rule that nearly drives them out of their minds.
 Bread will rain from the sky, He says, and they are to gather a single day's portion, every day, no more.
 Some of them cannot bear it.
 They hoard against tomorrow, tucking the extra away overnight, and by morning the surplus is crawling with worms and stinking.
 The manna will not be stockpiled.
 It comes fresh at dawn and spoils if you try to hold it past its day, and the whole strange arrangement is, the text says, a test: that I may prove them.
 The wilderness is a school, and this is its central lesson.
 You cannot lay up a reserve of God that exempts you from needing Him tomorrow.
 Centuries later, teaching His followers to pray, Jesus would put the same economy into a single line: give us this day our daily bread.
 Not a year's supply secured against all want, but today's portion, asked for today.
 In disorientation, provision arrives one morning at a time, and that is not a defect in the system.
 It is the lesson the system exists to teach.

 What you crave in the wilderness is a guaranteed supply: enough certainty, enough security, enough provision banked ahead that you could finally stop being afraid.
 You want the reserve that would let you stop depending.
 And the disorientation will not give it to you.
-It hands you manna instead, enough for today and gone tomorrow, and refuses to let you stockpile your way to peace.
-This feels like cruelty and is actually instruction.
-The faith that can rest on a year's reserve is not yet faith; it is self-sufficiency wearing faith's clothes.
+It hands you manna instead, enough for today and gone by tomorrow, and refuses to let you stockpile your way to peace.
+This feels like cruelty and is actually instruction; the faith that can rest on a year's reserve is only self-sufficiency wearing faith's clothes.
 So God keeps the supply daily, not because He is stingy but because He is teaching you the one thing the reserve would let you avoid: how to receive your life from His hand each morning.
-Learn the daily prayer.
+So learn the daily prayer.
 The bread is there, but only each day, and tomorrow's grace will be there tomorrow, when tomorrow comes and not a moment before.
 You are not running out.
 You are being taught to live on what you cannot hoard.